demitri/qlsc/README.md

 ![](figures/cube_in_sphere/cube_in_sphere.png)

 The six cube faces are then projected onto the sphere via transforms defined in the paper.
 This is the lowest resolution.
 Higher resolutions are achieved in steps: each step divides the bin, or pixel, into four.
-The first step will have four bins per face, the next will have 16, etc. The code refers to these as "bin levels" (number of times the bin has been subdivided), where the diagram above is `depth=0`.
-The Q3C PostgreSQL extension uses a bin level of 30, which is 1,152,921,504,606,846,976 bins per cube face (six times that over the full sphere) corresponding to ~0.08 μ" square per pixel.
-The QLSC package supports any bin level from 0 to 30.
+The first step will have four bins per face, the next will have 16, etc. The code refers to the level of subdivision as "depth" (number of times the bin has been subdivided), where the diagram above is `depth=0`.
+The Q3C PostgreSQL extension uses a depth of 30, which is 1,152,921,504,606,846,976 bins per cube face (six times that over the full sphere) corresponding to ~0.08 μ" square per pixel.
+The QLSC package supports any depth from 0 to 30.

 | Cube Face Number | RA Range | Face Center    |
 |:----------------:| :------: | :------------: |